 So maybe you are interested in trying to grow some of your own healthy veggies or greens but you are not sure where to start, or you would just like to start small.
 Perhaps you live in an apartment and do not have much space but would still like to grow some of your own food.

 Here is a small system that is easy on the budget and small in space but would still be able to grow several herbs or something similar!
-This one was found on ebay.
-However there are many places to look for something similar, I have found some at Etsy, Amazon and Walmart.
+Systems like this can be found on

-Here is a great one I found at Wal-Mart and still pretty easy on the budget.
-Space to add a grow light, and enough growing area to keep you in you most favorite greens or plants.
-One of my favorite things to do it re-grow green onions in Aquaponics, they will produce like crazy, you cut as you need and the regrow again!
+Here is a great one that’s still pretty easy on the budget.
+Space to add a grow light, and enough growing area to keep you in

 Perhaps you are like us and have a larger family and need something that can produce even more.
-There are systems set up for that too!
+There are ready-made systems for that too!

 This one of course is larger, and it gets more into your typical Aquaponics set ups.
 This one would produce quite a lot and year round in the comfort of your home.
 It of course will cost more but it still doesn’t take up a whole lot of space.
 This could even be out on a balcony in warmer climates or in the warmer seasons.
 Imagine wanting a fresh salad so you go cut what you want and you know right where it came from!
 This little set up was found at The Aquaponic Source